Professional and Career Development Loans guide

 Alternatives to the Career Development Loan

-- Take out a Postgraduate, Doctoral or Part-time study loan instead
+- Take out a Postgraduate, Doctoral or part-time Student Loan instead.

-- Look for bursaries or grants to cover the course fees.
-There are loads of different charities and organisations which do this, so research thoroughly
+- Look for student bursaries to cover the course fees.
+There are loads of different charities and organisations which do this, so research thoroughly.

-- Get your employer to sponsor you, if the course will benefit the company
+- Ask your employer to sponsor you, if the course will benefit the company.

 - Take some time out to work and save up the money you need.

-These options might not be available to everybody, but they're worth looking into as every loan comes with risks and you could end up paying some hefty interest charges depending on how long you take to pay it all back – on which note…
+These options might not be available to everybody, but they're worth looking into as every loan comes with risks.
+You could end up paying some hefty interest charges depending on how long you take to pay it all back.

 Repaying a Career Development Loan

-When you apply for your Career Development Loan you'll also set your repayment terms – which essentially means how much you pay back each month over how long a period of time.
+When you applied for your Career Development Loan, you would also have set your repayment terms.
+This essentially means how much you pay back each month over how long a period of time.
 You can repay your loan over one to five years, or in a single lump sum.

-Spreading your loan out over a longer period of time might mean smaller monthly repayments, but you'll end up paying back more in the long run as you'll accumulate more interest.
+Spreading your repayments over a longer period of time may mean you're paying less each month, but you'll end up repaying more in the long run as you'll accumulate more interest.

-With a loan like this one, we'd recommend paying it off as quickly as you can before the interest stacks up.
+Unlike standard Student Loan repayments, we'd recommend paying off a loan like this as quickly as you can before the interest stacks up.

-However, make sure you'll be able to meet your monthly repayments – if they're too high and you're unable to pay them, this will affect your credit rating.
+However, don't stretch yourself too far.
+Make sure you'll be able to meet your monthly repayments.
+If they're too high and you're unable to pay them, this will affect your credit rating.

 The Co-operative Bank

-The Co-operative Bank currently offers an interest rate of 9.9% representative APR – which is the interest rate you're likely to pay over the course of the agreement including any extra costs.
+The Co-operative Bank was the only provider of Professional and Career Development Loans, offering an interest rate of 9.9% representative APR.
+This is the interest rate you're likely to pay over the course of the agreement including any extra costs.

 |Loan amount||Representative APR||Repayment period||Monthly repayment||Total repayment|

 You may be able to find a personal loan with a better interest rate elsewhere.
-In this case, you could take out the loan with the lower interest rate to repay the Career Development Loan, and then pay back the new loan with smaller interest charges.
+In this case, you could take out a loan with a lower interest rate to repay the Career Development Loan, and then pay back the new loan with smaller interest charges.